AdobeDocs/experience-manager-core-components.en/help/using/teaser.md

 * **Get title from linked page**
   When checked, the title will be populated with the linked page's title.
 * **Description**
-  Defines a description to display as the subheadind of the teaser.
+  Defines a description to display as the subheading of the teaser.
 * **Get description from linked page**
   When checked, the description will be populated with the linked page's description.